florentinl/giga/README.md

 # GIGA

-A HeavyWeight text editor written in Rust
+A simple modal based text editor written in Rust.
+It has no ambition at all, it is merely a project to learn Rust and how to build a text editor.

-> All this README.md file is written using giga !

 ## User Interface